Board of Directors

 Richard has a keen interest in the outdoors and his hobbies include hillwalking, cycling and kayaking as well as gardening.

 Bruce's career was made up of 15 years as a research scientist in industry and the remainder in business development and general management.
-Now retired, Bruce and his wife, Carolyn, have lived in Culbokie for 15 years, including five years experience as a community councillor
+Now retired, Bruce and his wife, Carolyn, have lived in Culbokie for 17 years, including seven years experience as a community councillor.

 Mark and his family moved to Culbokie in 2005 and his son attends Fortrose Academy.